yorammi/ez-cicd-learning/README.md

 The repository is part of a set of repositories, tools of solutions grouped by the **EZ!** name.

 ![ez logo](/resources/images/ez/ez-smiley-small-logo.png)

+For more information about courses that uses this repositories as its main resource, address [yorammi](http://www.yorammi.com)
 ## Challanges

 - [GitLab challange](challanges/gitlab-challange)